tiared/notes.stuartpb.com/content/d42ba86b-1a2c-48ef-847a-eeec24c6d3ba.md

 From Bell's bit on GlaDOS: "If you have not yet played the Portal games, then all this comes off as a much more original joke."

+There's also parameters to make Bell draw exclusively from one pool of material or another.
+If I want, I can make the rest of the act about Holocaust jokes: if I notice there's a kid in the audience and I'm having a bad night, I can make the act entirely family-friendly.

+If Bell is doing any of these bits and someone applauds, Bell says "I must ask that you hold your applause", in the most HAL-9000-esque voice I can muster.

+## Trigger warning / Welcome everything is fine ()

+*Not yet implemented.*

+Activates a series of servos on Bell to aim a laser pointer at the seat I specify.

+This is mostly done as a demonstration of how deep my prep goes, but I can also pull this out as a response to any asshat making a "Triggered" joke about, you know, literally anything in my act.

+## What's with all the Holocaust jokes? / Can't we just get beyond thunderdome ()

+The reason there's so much material about the Holocaust in this act is because I want people who don't live with this stuff to understand what it's like to *survive* with the twin snakes of complex post-traumatic stress and attention-defecit hyperactivity disorder

+How thoughts and memories of endless hellish nightmares can suddenly be triggered at any moment by very simple things.

+I need the cis white straights to understand how fucking terrifying this presidency has been for the rest of us.
+But, you know, not so much that I'm just trying to scare them.
+Even though that is exactly how guys like the comics my aesthetic was inspired by operate.

+Because, as much as this act is for the people who don't know this, it's for the people who *do*.
+This act was inspired by something I saw Emmet Montgomery do as Sugarplum Gary.
+I stole a joke from RedLetterMedia

+Don't get me wrong, this is a destructive act.
+I want to destroy the part in all of these people that feels like they're alone with these thoughts.
+Because we're in this shit together, and we need to *fight* it together.
+You can do that in whatever way makes sense to you - just don't delude yourself for a second in thinking that you're the only one who deeply understands.
+You're not.

+There's this great episode of the TV show Community with Luiz Guzman

+This act is made in cooperation and sympathy with these people, even though it's also made to convey what it's like to the rest of 'em, because I really want these people to know it doesn't have to get *less scary* for you to be *strong enough to handle it*.
+And it's inspired by the strength of other survivors I've known, who've all seemed to know this, but are still struggling to put it in their own words.
+I found my words, and I wanted to share them with the world.

+You But if you *really* work at it, if you spend seven years in therapy, you can do this shit *live*.
+Because when you survive long enough, the mere fact of your continued existence becames an act of resistance, somethign beautiful, and bizarre, and amazing, and funny as hell.

+And the reason there's so much *other* fucked-up stuff in the act, like this very fucking explicit description of the purpose of the act (that I don't preface the show with because, like I said, this stuff comes when you're not expecting it) is so, even if I fuck up and cross one more boundary,  people will know that, hey, I'm trying my best here.

+And, because of those twin snakes, I'm not really able to do any other kind of show.
+I need to have the confidence to do my show.

+And, when you're heavily disabled, it doesn't mean that you're incapable of doing what you want.
+It just means that that kind of confidence can only come from machines.
+Machines that give you powers far beyond what your flesh-and-blood body can.

+And sometimes, in some cases, these machines, like good prosthetics, can make you appear normal, when you want to be.

 ## What's a brick joke? / What are bricks (58008)

 *Not yet implemented.*